Kemal-Mazman/SOC-Detection-Lab/README.md

 * Detecting ClickFix-style PowerShell execution through the Run dialog
 * Detecting the Windows Terminal ClickFix delivery variant through process ancestry
 * Detecting RunMRU registry evidence of command-interpreter use
+* Correlating Defender configuration changes with subsequent process execution
 * Generating benign activity to measure false positives
 * Tuning detection severity using behavioural context rather than hardcoded exclusions
+* Writing automated test matrices that assert where a detection should *not* fire

 ## Repository Structure